saucecode/rsaved/README.md

 rsaved
 ======

-A Python 3.6 utility for mirroring personal reddit.com/saved feeds, and the content on these feeds.
+A Python utility for mirroring personal reddit.com/saved feeds, and the content on these feeds.
 This project is in early development, and being modified in wild, major, inconsistent ways.

-Requires `youtube-dl`, `requests`, and Python 3.6 or newer. bottle.py is required and packaged with this repo.
+Requires `youtube-dl`, `requests`, `ffmpeg` and Python 3.6 or newer. bottle.py is required and packaged with this repo.

+It is in this author's interest to avoid forcing a non-trivial amount of effort on the user to run this program, to the point of foregoing the use of official APIs, or anything that requires a specially generated API key.
+If you are able to access it in your web browser: You should be able to access it locally without any extra effort.

 ## How to use